sebasfalcone/better-work-notes/Dessign_Patterns.md

 - To start a car engine, you only need to turn a key or press a button.
 You've also have a steering wheel, a gear knob and some pedals.
 This illustrates how each object has an **interface** or in other words, a public part of an object open to interactions with other objects.
 - *Encapsulation* is the ability of and object to hide parts of its state and behaviors from other objects.

 - *Encapsulate* something means to make it **private**, in other words accessible only from within the methods of its own class.
-There is a less restrictive mode called **protected** that makes a member of a class available to subclasses as well.
+There is a less restrictive mode called **protected** that makes a member of a class available to sub-classes as well.

 - Interfaces and abstract classes / methods are based on concepts of abstraction and encapsulation.